More than 2,100 people are now confirmed dead and thousands more injured in Gaza, since the recent conflict began.

 International Medical Corps began working in Gaza in 2008, after Israel launched a military offensive that displaced thousands of civilians.
-We responded with mobile medical teams to provide emergency primary health care, as well as trained mental health practitioners capable of delivering psychosocial and mental health services in the community.
-Today we continue our work in improving the health and well-being of the people of Gaza through a mental health programme that builds the capacity of local service providers.
+Our response to each crisis has remained the same, providing emergency health care to those injured in the fighting, whilst also training mental health practitioners capable of delivering mental health services in the community.